Skip to Content

 Parse

-Use Schema on its own to validate an unknown input.
-Schema.parse safely parses the unknown into a Schema.Parse.Result.
+Schema.parse safely parses an unknown into a Schema.Parse.Result.

 ts